USTC3DV/Code-for-Papers/README.md

             <a href="https://arxiv.org/abs/1902.09887">paper</a> /
             <a href="https://github.com/zihangJiang/DR-Learning-for-3D-Face">code</a>
             <p></p>
-            <p>In this paper, we present a novel strategy to design disentangled 3D face shape representation.</p>
+            <p>In this project, we present a novel strategy to design disentangled 3D face shape representation.</p>
         </td>
         </tr>
     </tbody>